rancher-sandbox/rancher-desktop/bats/README.md

 ## Overview

-BATS is a testing framework for Bash shell scripts that provides supporting libraries and helpers for customizable server-side test automation.
+BATS is a testing framework for Bash shell scripts that provides supporting libraries and helpers for customizable test automation.

 ## Setup

-It's important to have a Rancher Desktop CI build installed with privileged rights before running the BATS tests.
+It's important to have a Rancher Desktop CI or release build installed and running with no errors before executing the BATS tests.

 On Windows:

+Clone the Git repository of Rancher Desktop, whether directly inside a WSl distro or on the host Win32.
-  Prior to running `git submodule update --init`, it's important to setup the Git configuration by running the following commands:
+If the repository will be cloned on Win32, prior to cloning it, it's important to setup the Git configuration by running the following commands:

   ```
   git config --global core.eol lf
   git config --global core.autocrlf false
   ```
-  Then, checkout the Git repository or clone it.
+Note that changing `crlf` settings is not needed when you clone it inside a WSL distro.
+Regardless of the repository location, the BATS tests can be executed ONLY from inside a WSL distribution.
+So, if the repository is cloned on Win32, the repository can be located within a WSL distro from /mnt/c, as it represents the `C:` drive on Windows.

 All platforms:
 From the root directory of the Git repository, run the following commands to install BATS and its helper libraries into the BATS test directory: